Skip to main content

 Best times to negotiate seller concessions:

-Areas with excellent schools like Highland Park ISD or Frisco ISD maintain strong demand year-round, making seller concessions less common.
-However, buyers can still negotiate inspection repairs or closing date flexibility.
+Areas with top-tier schools like Highland Park ISD or Frisco ISD?
+They hold strong demand year-round, so don’t expect big concessions there.
+But you can still negotiate inspection repairs or closing date flexibility — those aren’t nothing.

-I always advise clients to focus on the total transaction cost rather than just the purchase price.
-Sometimes paying slightly more for the home while receiving closing cost credits creates a better financing scenario.
+Here’s the thing — I always tell clients to focus on the total transaction cost, not just the sticker price.
+Sometimes paying slightly more for the home while getting closing cost credits creates a better financing scenario.
+It sounds counterintuitive, but it works.

 What Unexpected Closing Costs Should DFW Buyers Expect?